 1) Understand the basic concepts

-Before solving questions from it is important to undestand the basic concepts like Physical changes, Chemical changes, Rusting, Combustion and Erosion.
+Before solving questions from this chapter it is very important to understand the basic concepts like Physical changes, Chemical changes, Rusting, Combustion and Erosion.

 2) Read the question carefully